findy-network/findy-network.github.io/content/en/blog/fsm3/index.md

 ---
-date: 2024-02-06
+date: 2024-04-11
-title: "Issuing Service"
+title: "Issuing Chatbot"
-linkTitle: "Issuing Service"
+linkTitle: "Issuing Chatbot"
 description: "
 Our SSI/DID agency solution is fully symmetric, which means that our agents can be in any role simultaneously: `issuer`, `holder`, and `verifier`.
 However, the